hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY original_or_adaptation;
 ```

-Answer: This query compares the average ROI between original films and adaptations.
-It shows whether original movies or adaptations tend to perform better financially, helping to assess the profitability of creative risk (original content) versus established stories (adaptations).
+Answer: This query compares creative risks (originals) to familiar stories (adaptations) in terms of profitability

  c.
 Movies by Running Time

 ```
-SELECT title, running_time
+SELECT title, running_time, budget, box_office, roi
-FROM movies
+FROM a24_movies
 ORDER BY running_time DESC
 LIMIT 10;
 ```

-Answer: This query retrieves the longest films based on their running time.
-By analyzing the longest movies, you can investigate whether longer films correlate with higher or lower box office performance, helping assess audience preferences for movie length.
+Answer: This query retrieves the longest films based on their running time and their profitability

 d.
 Film Count by Genre and Setting
 ```